thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/readme.md

 └── readme.md
 ```

-Download all this code and play with it in...
+Download all this code and play with it in macvim

-- vim
-- macvim

-Note:

-You need to have completed the [mac_installfest.md](../mac_installfest.md)